-The procedures for recovering applications and platforms are documented in technical IT disaster recovery (IT DR) plans.
-IT DR End-to-End plans for a complete area of SIX (e.g. for a Business Unit) describe the sequence and the procedure of how the platforms and applications of the most time critical processes are to be switched over to the secondary data center in a coordinated manner.
+IT Recovery End-to-End plans for a complete area of SIX (e.g. for a Business Unit) describe the sequence and the procedure of how the platforms and applications of the most time critical processes are to be recovered in a coordinated manner.

-An IT DR Overall Coordination Plan based on the SIX Business Process Prioritization created in the BCM lifecycle describes the SIX-wide sequence of the platforms and applications to be put back into operation.
-It serves as a coordination tool for the IT Emergency Board.
+IT Recovery Overall Coordination Plans based on the SIX Business Process Prioritization created in the BCM lifecycle describe the SIX-wide sequence of the platforms and applications to be put back into operation.
+They serve as a coordination tool for the IT Emergency Board.